Published December 5, 2021

 The employee was fired and the remaining team has been retrained.

-The video was posted in January, and I used Quick Search to check out the sentiment for the first ten days...
+The video was posted in January 2019.
+I used Quick Search to check out the sentiment for the first ten days...

 Quick Search - crisis management tool - sentiment analysis.